liuxingao/qiskit-sdk-py/README.md

 Other common option is clone the QISKit SDK repository and navigate to its folder on your local machine:

+#### Download the code

 Select the "Clone or download" button at the top of this webpage (or from URL shown in the git clone command), unzip the file if needed, and navigate to **qiskit-sdk-py folder** in a terminal window.

+#### Clone the repository

 Alternatively, if you have Git installed, run the following commands:
 ```
     git clone https://github.com/QISKit/qiskit-sdk-py
     cd qiskit-sdk-py
 ```

-### Download the code

-If you don't have Git installed, click the "Clone or download" button at the URL shown in the git clone command, unzip the file if needed, then navigate to that folder in a terminal window.
+### Setup you enviroment

+We recomend that you use python Virtual enviroments to improve your experience.
+You can get more info about it in: [Setup the environment](doc/install.rst#3.1-Setup-the-environment)

 ## Getting Started

 Now that the SDK is installed, it's time to begin working with QISKit.
-First, get your [API token and configure your Qconfig file](doc/install.rst#APIToken), it allow to you to execute your programs in the IBM Quantum Experience chips.
+First, get your [API token and configure your Qconfig file](doc/install.rst#4-configure-your-api-token), it allow to you to execute your programs in the IBM Quantum Experience chips.

 After, try out some example QASM, which runs via the local simulator or the online simulator or [real Quantum Chips](#quantum-chips).